This is a 2 (two) day course. To

-qualify as an NRA instructor, you must: Possess and demonstrate a solid background in firearm safety and shooting skills acquired through previous firearm training (such as completion of an
+qualify as an NRA Instructor, you must: Possess and demonstrate a solid background in firearm safety and shooting skills acquired through previous firearm training (such as completion of an

 NRA Basic Firearm Training Course) and/or previous shooting experience.

 Go to: www.nrainstructors.org – Select find a Course Near You – select the NRA Instructor Basics of Pistol Shooting – then select Bartlett Tennessee.
 Then

 register on the NRA website.
 Qualification:

 Once registered for the Pistol Instructor Course, complete information on the qualification testing can be found in the NRA Pistol Pre-Course questionnaire.

 As part of this qualification, you must place 16 of 20 shots within a 6" circle using the Qualification Target at a distance of 15 yards (45 feet)

 your first Instructor credential, or if it has been more than 24 months since you have taken NRA Basic Instructor Training, you are required to take this course again.

 Pistol Instructor Training consists of approximately 8 hours of classroom

 training and an additional 2 hours of training on the range.
 A written test is administered at the end of the classroom day.
 A score of 90% or better on this exam is a requirement for

 Basic Instructor Training (BIT) will be held on the second day of training.
 This course is intended for all adults regardless of

 previous shooting experience or NRA-affiliation.
 An NRA Certified Training Counselor will validate comprehension and application of gun safety rules; range protocol; proper handling; loading and

 unloading procedures; application of pistol shooting fundamentals; stable shooting positions; live fire; and final shooting qualification.
 Successfully complete the appropriate NRA student

 endorsement of the NRA Training Counselor conducting your training.